-The character in Love and Basketball, a fiery-tempered tomboy, is nothing like the uptight, vaguely sad, and yet driven career woman she creates in Something New.
-Not the same person.
-It shows her range.
+The character in Love and Basketball, a fiery-tempered tomboy, is nothing like the uptight, vaguely sad and lonely career woman in Something New.
+Not the same person at all.
+This shows her range.

 If this were a just and fair world, Lathan would be one of America’s premiere leading ladies.
 But as it is, she’s a great asset to the industry, and a counterpoint to the Hollywood star-making machine, which has a tendency to churn out or push forward generic “types”.

 Sanaa Lathan is not generic.
 She has in her all of the qualities of the great leading ladies through the ages, but – just like them – she is herself.
 She is an original.